BanterBoy/BanterBoy.github.io/_posts/2020-05-30-Container-refurb-v6.0.md

 ---
 ##### I hope if you scroll through the photo's, you can appreciate the amount of work involved

 The design changes took approximately 34 days to complete with many of the days stretching out into long nights.
 Having spent many previous days working similar hours behind a computer, being more active was as you can imagine hard work.
-I thoroughly enjoyed myself and having been far more energetic benefitted by losing some weight.....there is still plenty more work to do there
+I thoroughly enjoyed myself and having been far more energetic benefitted by losing some weight.....there is still plenty more work to do there!

 I now have much more storage, taking advantage of the height inside the container.
 There is now shelving all the way round the container.
 I have added cupboard doors to some of the shelves and I have created the appearance of two rooms by adding shelving between the two walls, separating what is now a nice kitchette and the office/living room.
 I have a spare PC set up for any of my guests to use and also for watching TV and taking video calls in comfort from the sofa